Lake Fork Fishing Report October 2019

-It’s October on Lake Fork and wow I’m excited about that!
-Fall is one of my favorite times of the year for bass fishing.
+It’s October on Lake Fork and man I’m excited about that!
+It’s one of my favorite months of the year for bass fishing.
 You can catch a lot of quality fish and often have a limited amount of boat traffic to compete with.
-Hunting seasons have started and many anglers opt for the woods over their favorite fishing holes.
+Hunting seasons have started, and many anglers opt for the woods over their favorite fishing holes.
 It is also a great time to get the kids and family out on the water for some great fishing fun.
-And for all of you tournament anglers out there, one of the best tournaments of the year is this month as well!
-The 13th Annual Berkley Big Bass Tournament is October 20 & 21, 2018 hosted by the fine folks at Bass Champs and headquartered out of Lake Fork Marina.
-This event is an hourly big bass tournament with great opportunities to win lots of cash and boats will be given away.
-This event keeps getting bigger and better each year, so you will not want to miss it.
+For all of you tournament anglers, one of the best tournaments of the year is this month as well.
+The 14th Annual Berkley Big Bass Tournament is October 19th & 20th hosted by the fine folks at Bass Champs and headquartered out of Lake Fork Marina.
+This event is an hourly big bass tournament with over $150,000.00 given away including two fully rigged bass boats.
+The event keeps gets bigger and better each year so you will not want to miss it.
 Whether you are coming out this month for the tournament or some quality time with the family, here are some tips and information that will hopefully help you catch lots of Lake Fork bass!

-I hope this information helps you in pursuit of a trophy bass this year on Lake Fork.
+Well that about covers everything that’s going on at Lake Fork this month.
+I wish everyone that’s fishing the tournaments the best of luck on the water.
+Be safe out there!
 If you are thinking of coming out this fall and would like to book a fishing trip with me this year, feel free to contact me anytime.
-I still have a few dates available but you’ll want to contact me fast to ensure the best available dates.
-I am also taking a lot of early bookings for 2019 so get your date reserved now.
+I still have a few dates available, but you’ll need to contact me soon.
+I book up fast and am already booking for much of spring 2020!
+If I’m not available, I will recommend another great guide that can help you.
+You can always count on talking to me personally when you call to book your Lake Fork trip because I care about my clients.
 I would enjoy the opportunity to take you or your group fishing and help you catch the fish of your dreams!
-You can contact me by email at email@example.com or you can call or text message me at 903-736-9888 Also, please visit my website to find out more information about Lake Fork bass fishing and my guide service at www.officiallakeforktrophybass.com If you are in the market for a new boat this year, it’s a great time to look into the new 2019 Ranger 520L and 521L as its Ranger’s flagship model and is very impressively laid out with features.
-If you haven’t seen it yet you can stop by Diamond Sports Marine and Fred will be glad to show you around.
-He even has a few rigged out with the all new Mercury Pro XS four stroke.
-This motor is a bad dude!
-Test rides are also available so feel free to contact me or call the dealership at 903-383-7829 and we will get you out on the water for a ride in one.
+You can reach me by email at email@example.com or you can call or text message me at 903-736-9888 Also, please visit my website to find out more information about Lake Fork bass fishing and my guide service at www.officiallakeforktrophybass.com If you are in the market for a new boat this year, it’s a great time to look into the new 2020 Ranger 520L and 521L as its Ranger’s flagship model and is very impressively laid out with features.
+If you haven’t seen it yet you can stop by Diamond Sports Marine while you’re in the area and Fred Barthold will be glad to show you around.
 I would like to thank all my sponsors that support me fishing the FLW Series and guide service on Lake Fork: Toyota, Carhartt, Ranger Boats, Mercury Outboards, I Am Second, Leer, Berkey, Abu Garcia, Garmin, Santone Lures, Costa, Power Pole, 3:16 Lure Company, Rigid Industries, Bass Forecast, Elite Tungsten, Bass Boat Technologies, and Fabtech Motorsports.
-I look forward to the 2018 season and the blessings in store for the year.
-I pray that each of you are blessed as well!

 Proverbs 3:5-6 Trust in the LORD with all your heart and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.